 Any student participating in a course or independent study with a clinical (traditional or nontraditional) component must present proof of compliance with current health status, health insurance, immunization, CPR (American Heart Association, Healthcare Provider level), HIPAA, liability insurance, background checks, drug screens, and any other requirements specified by the facility where they will have clinical or practicum experiences.
-This documentation will be submitted on the orientation day prior to the first class meeting.
-Students are responsible for presenting updated required documentation to the Clinical Regulations Specialist prior to the expiration date of the documents.
-Failure to do so will result in a failing grade for each day of clinical missed for lack of documentation.
+All documentation must be submitted by the deadline set by the Clinical Coordinator.
+Students are responsible for presenting updated required documentation to the BSN Clinical Coordinator prior to the expiration date of the documents.
+Failure to do so may result in a failing grade for each day of clinical missed for lack of documentation.